VET: Identifying and Avoiding UI Exploration Tarpits: Evaluation

+For most (tool, app) pairs with improvements, considering only rank-1 \expName{} regions is sufficient for code coverage gain.
 However, there are cases where code coverage increases considerably when we consider rank top-3 regions instead.
-One explanation is that there are multiple applicability issues, or multiple instances of \ineffective{} exploration behavior corresponding to the same applicability issue.
-For example, when applying Monkey on the app \textit{Nike Run Club}, there are multiple ways to enter hard-to-escape functionality as depicted by the motivating example in \S\ref{sec:example}.
-If we block only one entry, Monkey can still find other ways to enter the functionality (although it would be more difficult) and waste time there.
-Another explanation is that the rank-1 region might have revealed issues that are not automatically fixable.
-Monkey on \textit{TripAdvisor} falls in such case: the rank-1 region reveals that network has been disconnected, but \toller{} does not currently support addressing this issue automatically.
-Meanwhile, the rank-2 region shows that Monkey finds it difficult to escape a photo-viewing activity.
-Disabling entry to that activity helps Monkey focus on more valuable functionalities.
+One explanation is that there are multiple applicability issues, or multiple instances of \expName{} corresponding to the same applicability issue.
+For example, when applying Monkey on the app {Nike Run Club}, there are multiple ways to enter a hard-to-escape functionality as depicted by the motivating example in \S\ref{sec:example}.
+If we block only one entry, Monkey can still find other ways to enter the functionality (despite being more difficult) and waste time there.

-There are also cases where code coverage decreases when we consider rank-3 \ineffective{} exploration regions.
-The reason is that lower-ranked regions have captured issues that are not automatically fixable, but we have tried to fix them anyway, indeliberately interfering with normal functionalities.
-In the case of applying Ape on \textit{Merriam-Webster}, the rank-1 region reveals that the advertisement banner should be blocked, helping the tool with coping unresponsive UIs.
-However, a lower-ranked region shows that Ape restarts the app frequently with few actions in between, and the corresponding ``fix'' is to restart the app when one of the app's main functionality shows up.
-Consequently, Ape is unable to explore that functionality to achieve more coverage in re-runs.
+There are also cases where code coverage decreases when we consider rank-3 \expName{} regions.
+One reason is that lower-ranked regions might not capture real issues, but \ourtool{} tries to ``fix'' them anyway, indeliberately interfering with normal functionalities.
+In the case of applying WCTester on {Spotify}, the rank-3 region does not reveal any tool issue, according to our observation. ``Fixing'' this region can cause \ourtool{} to restart the app when one major functionality shows up.
+Consequently, WCTester is unable to explore that functionality to achieve more coverage in guided runs.